resuminator/docs/docs/introduction/quick-start.md

 Resuminator autosaves your data!
 :::

-Continue reading about the Create section on the next page.
+Continue reading about all sections on User Guide page.